Google スプレッドシートとTrelloの連携イメージ

 Set the launch interval.

-You can select a trigger launch interval of 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes.
+The trigger can be set to launch at intervals of 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes.
+A shorter setting is generally recommended.

 Please note that the shortest launch interval varies depending on the plan.